SoftwareAG/c8y-docs/src/documents/guides/devices/sigfox.html.md

 ## Configuring SIGFOX devices for Cumulocity

-To forward SIGFOX data to CUmulocity, you need to add several callbacks to your device type in the [SIGFOX backend](https://backend.sigfox.com).
+To forward SIGFOX data to Cumulocity, you need to add several callbacks to your device type in the [SIGFOX backend](https://backend.sigfox.com).
 Please note that in SIGFOX a callback is linked to a device type and not a single device.
 All devices with that type connected to your SIGFOX account will trigger the callback.
 You will need to add valid Cumulocity credentials to all configured callbacks.
 We recommend creating a dedicated user in Cumulocity for that and add it to the devices group.